alf-tool/try-alf/blog/2013-10-21-relations-as-first-class-citizen.md

 such queries in the first place (and are hence less expressive).
 This calls for further symbiosis and interoperability between heterogeneous type systems (SQL and Ruby in the present case).

-### What about updates?

-I intentionnally left the question of database updates aside in this blog post.
-Alf comes only with a very experimental interface for updates but a lot of work is still needed in this area.
-My general aim is to come with a well chosen subset of relational operators supporting updates.

 <h2 id="conclusion">Conclusion</h2>